ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 The amount of time it takes to resync a read-only replica varies, but the process can be very long running.
 {: .tip}

-To kick off a resync through the CLI, use the [cdb read-replica-resync](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#read-replica-resync) command.
+To start a resync through the CLI, use the [`cdb read-replica-resync`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#read-replica-resync) command.
 ```
 ibmcloud cdb read-replica-resync <deployment name>
 ```

-To kick off a resync through the API, send a POST to the [/deployments/{id}/remotes/resync](https://cloud.ibm.com/apidocs/cloud-databases-api#resync-read-only-replica) endpoint.
+To start a resync through the API, send a POST to the [`/deployments/{id}/remotes/resync`](https://cloud.ibm.com/apidocs/cloud-databases-api#resync-read-only-replica) endpoint.
 ```
 curl -X POST \
   https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/remotes/resync \